-As Cross approached the looming bulk of the 1876 Board School that dominated (and still dominates) the western end of Buck's Row, he noticed a dark bundle lying in a gateway on the left side of the street.
+As he approached the looming bulk of the 1876 Board School which dominated (and still dominates) the western end of the first section of Buck's Row, he noticed a dark bundle lying in a gateway on the opposite side of the street.

-Like so many of the district’s alleyways and passageways, street lighting in Buck's Row was minimal, so at first Cross could not be sure what exactly the bundle was.
+As with many of the district's thoroughfares, street lighting in Buck's Row was minimal, so at first Cross could not be sure exactly what the bundle was.

-But as he drew closer he realised it was in fact the prone form of a woman, who was either dead or drunk, and he stopped in his tracks.
+But as he drew closer he realised that it was in fact the prone form of a woman, who was either dead or drunk, and he stopped in his tracks.

-As Cross stood, rooted to the spot and unsure of what to do next, he heard footsteps approaching from the direction that he had just come from.
+As Cross stood, rooted to the spot, unsure of what to do next, he heard footsteps approaching from the direction that he had just come from.

 Turning, he saw another carter, Robert Paul, walking towards him.
 "Come and look over here" Cross called, "there is a woman lying on the pavement."

-The two men stepped gingerly over the road and stooped down over her.
+The two men stepped over the road and stooped down over the prostrate figure.

 Paul suggested that they sit the woman up, but Cross refused to touch her again.